linode/docs/docs/products/tools/marketplace/guides/mainconcept-ffmpeg-plugins/index.md

 {{< content "marketplace-verify-standard-shortguide">}}

 {{< note >}}
-**Estimated deployment time:** MainConcept FFMPEG Plugins should be fully installed within 5-10 minutes after the Compute Instance has finished provisioning.
+**Estimated deployment time:** MainConcept Plugins for FFmpeg should be fully installed within 5-10 minutes after the Compute Instance has finished provisioning.
 {{< /note >}}

 ## Configuration Options

 - **Supported distributions:** Debian 11
-- **Recommended plan:** At minimum, we recommend a 2GB Shared CPU Compute Instance for MainConcept FFmpeg Plugins.
+- **Recommended plan:** At minimum, we recommend a 16GB Shared CPU Compute Instance for MainConcept Plugins for FFmpeg.

-### MainConcept FFmpeg Plugins Options
+### MainConcept Plugins for FFmpeg Options

 {{< content "marketplace-limited-user-fields-shortguide">}}